NativeScript/docs-v7/upgrade-instructions.md

 # Upgrade Instructions

-To upgrade a NativeScript application we need to upgrade several things: NativeScript CLI Tooling, the iOS and Android runtimes and the cross-platform modules.
+To upgrade a NativeScript application you need to upgrade several things: NativeScript CLI Tooling, the iOS and Android runtimes and the cross-platform modules.
 In the steps below you will see how to do this.
 Please also keep in mind that you should read the [breaking changes] (./breaking-changes) for each release.

 ### Upgrading the NativeScript Tools